aptech/docs/docs/data-management/data-cleaning.rst

 ::

      X1      X2
     1.4     low
     1.9    high
     2.3  medium
     0.9    high

 .. note:: If a label is not provided for all key values, the unlabeled key values will be given blank labels.

 Change the order of categories in a dataframe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::

+    // Load dataset
     dataset = getGAUSSHome() $+ "examples/yarn.xlsx";
     yarn = loadd(dataset, "cat(amplitude) + cycles");

+    // Get labels and values for amplitude variable
+    // in yarn dataframe
     { labels_1, values_1 } = getColLabels(yarn, "amplitude");

 After the above code:

 ::

-    labels = high   values = 0
+    labels_1 = high   values_1 = 0
                 low              1
                 med              2

 Since Excel files do not provide labels or order for string columns, GAUSS assigns the category value based on alphabetical order.
 We can reorder the categories like this:

 ::

+    // Assign values to labels for the categorical variable
+    // in `yarn`
     yarn = setColLabels(yarn, "low" $| "med" $| "high", 0|1|2);

-    { labels_2, values_2 } = getColLabels(yarn, "amplitude");
+    // Get column labels and key values for `amplitude` { labels_2, values_2 } = getColLabels(yarn, "amplitude");

 After the above code:

 ::

-    labels =  low   values = 0
+    labels_2 =  low   values_2 = 0
                 med              1
                high              2

+.. note:: Since there is only one categorical variable in the `yarn` dataframe, :func:`setColLabels` does not require a specified variable name.

-Changing categorical variable basecase
+Changing categorical variable base case
 +++++++++++++++++++++++++++++++++++++++++++

-:func:`setcatbasecase` provides a convenient way to set the base case for a categorical variable.
+The :func:`setcatbasecase` function provides a convenient way to set the base case for a categorical variable.

 ::

+    // Load the NBA dataset
     dataset = getGAUSSHome() $+ "examples/nba_ht_wt.xls";
     nba = loadd(dataset, "cat(pos) + height + weight");

+    // Get column names
     { labels, values } = getColLabels(nba, "pos");

 After the above code: